How far back can you claim depreciation? This has to be one of the most frequently asked questions we get.

 The ATO allows individuals to amend up to two previous tax returns to claim missed depreciation deductions, which means that if you’ve owned an investment property for 20 years and have never claimed depreciation, you can’t go back and claim deductions for all those years.

-To give you an example of how the two-year limit on backdating depreciation claims works, let’s say you purchased a residential investment property in July 2019 but just realised you could claim depreciation deductions now.
+To give you an example of how the two-year limit on adjust depreciation claims works, let’s say you purchased a residential investment property in July 2019 but just realised you could claim depreciation deductions now.
 As a result, you’ve already lodged your tax return for the 2019-2020 financial year without claiming depreciation deductions.

 Under the ATO’s rules, you can amend your 2019-2020 tax return to include the missed depreciation deductions, as it falls within the two-year limit.
 You can also claim depreciation deductions in your current tax return for the 2020-2021 financial year.